Student-Centered Learning: How School Excellence Programs Foster Holistic Development

 What is Student-Centered Learning?

 Student-centered learning is an educational approach that prioritizes the learner’s active participation in the learning process.
 Instead of the teacher being the sole source of knowledge, students take an active role in discovering, questioning, and constructing knowledge.
-This approach emphasizes personalized learning pathways that consider individual strengths, weaknesses, and interests, leading to a more engaging and relevant learning experience for each student.
+This approach emphasizes personalized learning pathways that consider individual strengths, weaknesses, and interests, leading to a more engaging and relevant learning experience for each student — an approach that requires structured planning systems rather than ad-hoc execution, similar to how lesson planning needs to move beyond copy-paste practices.

 The Role of School Excellence Programs in SCL